CATOCALINAE , NOCTUIDAE , NOCTUOIDEA

 (Photo: courtesy of Buck Richardson, Kuranda, Queensland)

-The adult of this species is orange on the thorax and the basal half of each forewing, and brown on the other half of each forewing, with a white line dividing the colours.
-The brown half also contains an orange spot.
-The hindwings are brown and black with a white spot.
+The adult moth has an orange thorax, and variable patterns of the wings.
+Often the basal half of each forewing is orange, and the other half of each forewing is brown, with a white line dividing the colours.
+The brown half also contains an irregular orange spot.
+The hindwings are brown and black with a white spot or streak.
 The forewings each have a hooked wingtip.
 The moth has a wingspan of about 5 cms.

 The species is found across south-east Asia, including: